 Quincey Koziol

-This document summarizes requirements, use cases and programming model for the HDF5 Virtual Dataset feature.
+This document introduces Virtual Datasets for HDF5 and summarizes the use cases, requirements, and programming model for them.

 Introduction

-There were several requests to The HDF Group to implement a new object called “HDF5 Virtual Dataset” (VDS).
-While requests came from the different communities such as a synchrotron community and earth sciences community, they have a common requirement to view data stored across the HDF5 files as an HDF5 dataset on which normal operations can be performed.
+There have been several requests to The HDF Group to implement a new feature called “Virtual Datasets” (VDS).
+While requests have come from different communities, such as the synchrotron community and earth sciences community, they have a common requirement: to view data stored across HDF5 files as a single unified HDF5 dataset on which normal I/O operations can be performed.

-This RFC formalizes the notion of the “HDF5 Virtual Dataset”, documents the requirements and use cases.
+This RFC formalizes the notion of the “Virtual Dataset”, and documents its requirements and use cases.

-Why this new feature?
+HDF5 Virtual Datasets

-Our goal is to introduce and implement a new way of constructing and accessing HDF5 datasets that allows collections of HDF5 data to be managed and viewed in the same way as if it was stored in a single dataset in an HDF5 file.
+Our goal is to introduce and implement a new way of constructing and accessing collections of HDF5 datasets in the same way as if it was stored in a single dataset in one HDF5 dataset.
+An HDF5 Virtual Dataset is an HDF5 dataset with the following properties:

-HDF5 Virtual Dataset

-An HDF5 Virtual Dataset is an HDF5 dataset (DS) with the following properties:

-Data elements for a VDS are stored in source datasets in one or more source HDF5 files.
+Data elements for a virtual dataset are stored in source datasets in one or more source HDF5 files.

-There is a mapping from a set of elements in each source dataset to a set of elements in the VDS.
+There is a mapping from a set of elements in each source dataset to a set of elements in the virtual dataset.

+For example, the diagram below shows mapping portions of four source datasets to a single virtual dataset: